olivervinn/eclipse-plugins/README.md

 can be found to parse out the C defines.

-On selecting the configuration in addition to setting the defines the plugin will use resource filters to remove the other configurations.
+On selecting the configuration in addition to setting the defines the plugin will use resource filters to remove the other unused configuration resources from view.

-Further if you have a file that lists folders not used by the configuration it can be parsed and those will be removed also.
+Further if you have a file that lists additional folders not used by the configuration it can be parsed and those will be removed also.

 Finally the C indexer is rebuilt on all projects.